Henry Schoolcraft: Indian agent

 Schoolcraft began his ethnological research in 1822 during his appointment as US Indian agent at Sault Ste.
 Marie, Michigan.
 He had responsibility for tribes in what is now northern Michigan, Wisconsin, and Minnesota.
 From his wife Jane Johnston, Schoolcraft learned the Ojibwe language, as well as much of the lore of the tribe and its culture.

-Schoolcraft created The Muzzeniegun, or Literary Voyager, a family magazine which he and Jane produced in the winter of 1826–1827 and circulated among friends ("muzzeniegun" being Ojibwe for book).
+Schoolcraft created The Muzzeniegun, or Literary Voyager, a family magazine which he and Jane produced in the winter of 1826–1827 and circulated among friends ("muzzeniegun" coming from Ojibwe mazina'igan meaning "book").
 It contained mostly his own writings, although he did include a few pieces from his wife and a few other locals.
 Although they produced only single issues, each was distributed widely to residents in Sault Ste.
 Marie, then to Schoolcraft's friends in Detroit, New York, and other eastern cities.
 Jane Johnston Schoolcraft used the pen names of "Rosa" and Leelinau as personae to write about different aspects of Indian culture.

 Schoolcraft was elected to the legislature of the Michigan Territory, where he served from 1828 to 1832.
 In 1832, he traveled again to the upper reaches of the Mississippi to settle continuing troubles between the Ojibwe and Dakota (Sioux) nations.
 He worked to talk to as many Native American leaders as possible to maintain the peace.
 He was also provided with a surgeon and given instructions to begin vaccinating Native Americans against smallpox.
 He determined that smallpox had been unknown among the Ojibwe before the return in 1750 of a war party that had contact with Europeans on the East Coast.
 They had gone to Montreal to assist the French against the British in the French and Indian War (the North American front of the Seven Years' War).